nih-cfde/organization/infrastructure/OffboardingWorkflow.md

   - Navigate to [Points of Contact](https://github.com/nih-cfde/organization/blob/master/PointsOfContact.md) on GitHub
   - If the person is listed, use the edit feature to remove them and issue a pull request.
 For help with pull requests, see the [GitHub Usage Guide](./GitHubUsage.md)

+### Last step
+  - Go to the [Onboarding Reponses Google Sheet](https://docs.google.com/spreadsheets/d/16JcTqlkCRPqrSnykqshrVM2XLf_3HJJiPpAb7qBaOug/edit?usp=sharing) and enter the date you offboarded the member in the offboarding column.